 Project specific milestones are included in the agreement.
-The purpose of ISA milestones is to ensure the Interconnection Customer is performing their due diligence and making progress

-&lt;sup>2 Refer to Section 4.5 for Network Transmission Upgrades with the installation and completion of their generator facilities.
+The purpose of ISA milestones is to ensure the Interconnection Customer is performing their due diligence and making progress with the installation and completion of their generator facilities.
 PJM may add or remove milestones to an ISA as required, but at a minimum new generation projects' ISAs include the following: